stleerh/documents/blogs/packet_drops/packets_drop.md

     ebpf:
       privileged: true
       features:
-        - PacketsDrop
+        - PacketDrop
 ```

 ## A quick tour in the UI

-Once the `PacketsDrop` feature is enabled, the OCP console plugin automatically
+Once the `PacketDrop` feature is enabled, the OCP console plugin automatically adapts to provide
-adapts to provide additional filters and show information across Netflow Traffic
+additional filters and show information across Netflow Traffic page views.
-page views.

 Open your OCP Console and move to
 `Administrator view` -> `Observe` -> `Network Traffic` page as usual.